Tereshchenko family: History

 First guild merchant Artemy Tereshchenko was elevated to the hereditary nobility of the Russian Empire by a royal decree of May 12, 1870 for special merits and as a reward for charity.
 His three sons - Nicola, Theodore and Simon – helped run his business.

 For over half a century, the Tereshchenko family - Nicola, Theodore, and their children - Alexander, Ivan, Varvara, Theodore, Nadezhda and others were engaged in charity activities, giving Ukraine numerous buildings, cultural and educational institutions, as well as art collections, now kept in museums of Kyiv, which were established by members of the family.

 In the beginning of the 20th century, one of the largest joint-stock sugar companies in the south-western region was a "Sugar and sugar refinery factories' association of Tereshchenko Brothers", founded in 1870 by Nicola, Theodore and Simon Tereshchenko with an initial capital of 3 million rubles.
 Over time, the family-owned company had an annual turnover of 12 million rubles and independent access to the European market.
 Some of the factories remained in the individual possession of each of the brothers.

+In 1917, many members of the family fled Russia, including Mikhail Tereshchenko.
+The Tereshchenko Mansion in central Kyiv was seized by the Bolsheviks.
+One hundred years later, the Tereshchenko Legacy Foundation launched the process to take back ownership of the building.